 They were bred to be alert, protective and independent dogs that can make quick decisions while protecting the flock.
 As a result, Akbash dogs have some of the highest instinctive and adaptive intelligence among dogs.

-These dogs are not recognized by the AKC and are relatively rare.
+These dogs are not recognized by the AKC and are relatively uncommon – even in their home country.
 Despite this, they’re some of the fluffiest big white dogs you can find.
+You simply can’t resist hugging an Akbash when you see one.

 13. Siberian Husky